esoltys/g1-ollama/README.md

 # o1lama

 o1lama is a fun experiment designed to enhance the reasoning capabilities of large language models (LLMs) through o1-like reasoning chains.
-This toy project runs Llama 3.1 8B locally using Ollama, enabling the LLM to "think" and solve logical problems that typically challenge leading models.
+This toy project runs [Llama 3.2 3B](https://ollama.com/library/llama3.2) locally using Ollama, enabling the LLM to "think" and solve logical problems that typically challenge leading models.

 The experiment demonstrates the power of prompted reasoning in visualized steps similar in appearance to o1.
 Unlike o1, all reasoning tokens are displayed, and the application utilizes an open-source model running locally.
 It's important to note that o1lama is not intended as a comparison to or full replication of o1, which employs different techniques.
 Instead, it serves as an accessible demonstration of LLM capabilities using locally-run, open-source models.